 - a.
 The County prepares a written investigation plan describing the reason, duration, and scope of the investigation; and - b.
 The video monitoring is narrowly tailored to meet the purpose of the investigation. - C. The County will have in place a policy that covers the use of security cameras.
 The policy will explain who has authorized access and include expectations regarding the appropriate use of video images. - D. The Union will receive notification if any of the following occurs: - a.
 Additional cameras are installed; - b.
 There is a significant change in the video technology used, e.g. significantly improved resolution, implementation of audio recording, etc. - c.
 The nature of the Security Personnel authorized to view the video feed changes, for example, if the County uses contract employees; or - d.
-Any other changes to the Thurston County Courthouse Complex security system that results in changes to employee working conditions. - E. Employees will be made aware of the installation of GPS or telematics tracking technology in county-owned vehicles and equipment operated by employees and any video camera installations in their work areas.
+Any other changes to the Thurston County Courthouse Complex security system that results in changes to employee working conditions. - E. Employees will be made aware of the installation of GPS or telematics tracking technology in County-owned vehicles and equipment operated by employees and any video camera installations in their work areas.
 The Union will be provided access to any data or recordings used as the basis for a disciplinary action.
-GPS data and video surveillance observations will be limited to only those designated to view it and should be viewed for official use only.